Nursing Incharge

 Are these interview questions helpful?

-Q5.
-Do you aware of fertility treatment?
+Q. Are you aware of fertility treatments?

 Ans.